 Find out more about visiting the ruins of Roman Calleva on the English Heritage website

-This project is only possible with a development grant from The National Lottery Heritage Fund.
-Thanks to National Lottery players, we are developing our plans and will submit a delivery application in summer 2025.
+This project is only possible with a grant from The National Lottery Heritage Fund.
+Thanks to National Lottery players, we developed our plans in 2025 and will deliver the project between 2026 and 2029.

 Reading Museum is an invaluable resource for the whole county.... we have enjoyed attending workshops that have been run for our younger members and which has included giving them access to objects in the Museum’s collection - to feel and discover these items more closely.
 It has been a rewarding experience for those who have attended.